oresat/system-controller/README.md

 ## Overview

-The System Controller (SC) baord is a robust, possibly RadHard control board that is in charge of all power control on the satellite.
-It talks serial to the Low Gain Radio (LGR) as well as to the payload.
-It also has power switches with circuit breakers ("efuses") that control all of the other systems.
+The System Controller (SC) is a robust module that is a vital piece of the avionics stack for the cubesat.
+It is tasked with performing the most critical job of all: monitoring the well-being of the stack and power cycling modules when [Single-Event Upsets](https://en.wikipedia.org/wiki/Single_event_upset) happen.
+At the heart of the module will be a radiation hardened microcontroller that communicates with the Low Gain Radio and Payload via UART.
+There are power switches with circuit breakers ("efuses") connected to the microcontroller that allow it to control the flow of power to all of the other systems/modules on the CubeSat.

+## Contents

+eagle - contains Schematic and PCB layout for the System Controller

+firmware - contains firmware for the System Controller and tools for compiling/debugging

+## Project Team

+Andrew Greenberg (adg@ece.pdx.edu)

+William Harrington (wrh2@pdx.edu)

+Shan Quinney (quinney@pdx.edu)

+Jake Heath (jakeheath@gmail.com)

+Mike Mathis (mdmathis@gmail.com)